Montana/webinar-travis-ci-docker/README.md

-# Using Experimental CLI Commands with Docker
-Travis CI Webinar: Using Experimental CLI Commands with Docker
+# Travis CI Webinar: Using Experimental CLI Commands with Docker

-# Using experimental CLI features
+## Using experimental CLI features

 I will show you other methods in doing this, but if you're going to do it through docker's `config.json`, look for the following: